intellihr/ui-components/CONTRIBUTING.md

 ### Version Control

-Before you create a PR,
-Please update `releaseVersion` in `release-config.json` if the version is lower than your changes
+Version Control is based on the version label of the release PR. intelliBot will automatically attach the corresponding label.

 Available Versions:

 * `major`: Changes with backward incompatibility
 * `minor`: Extra functionality with backward compatible changes
 * `patch`: Bug fixes or improvements with backward compatible changes

-When a new version is released by Jenkins, `releaseVersion` will be automatically reset to `defaultReleaseVersion`.

 ### Folder Structure